krakend/krakend-documentation/configuration/flexible-config.md

     - backends.json: invalid character '}' looking for beginning of object key string

 # Flexible configuration example
 To demonstrate the usage of the flexible configuration we are going to reorganize a configuration file in several pieces.
-This is a simple example to see the basics of the templating system, and it does not intend to show a good way to organize and split the files:
+This is a simple example to see the basics of the templates system, and it does not intend to show a good way to organize and split the files:

     .
     └── config